-The Sacrament of Reconciliation is celebrate on Saturdays from 3:30 pm to 4:30 pm.
+The Sacrament of Reconciliation is celebrated on Saturdays from 3:30 pm to 4:30 pm.
 Please always check the calendar for the most up-to-date information.

 Sacramental Preparation for First Eucharist and for First Reconciliation